A pasta salad with fruit, celery, and pecans. The homemade dressing is simple and has NO MAYO!

 - 3/4 cup dried cranberries

 - 1/2 cup freshly squeezed lemon juice 2-3 large lemons

 - 1/2 teaspoon onion powder

-- Meanwhile prepare the fruits and vegetables - chop the strawberries (remove stems, halve the grapes, chop and remove the stems and seeds from the yellow peppers, chop the celery.
+Meanwhile prepare the ingredients - chop the strawberries (remove stems), halve the grapes, chop the celery, and coarsely chop the pecans.

 Combine the strawberries, grapes, celery, pecans, and dried cranberries in a large bowl with the completely cooled pasta.
 Toss together.